cvs-health/testaro/README.md

 ],
 ```

-That means that a test (i.e. a command with a `type` property having the value `'test'`) must have a string-valued `which` property naming a test and may optionally have a string-valued `what` property describing the test.
+That means that a test (i.e. an act with a `type` property having the value `'test'`) must have a string-valued `which` property naming a test and may optionally have a string-valued `what` property describing the test.

 If a particular test either must have or may have any other properties, those properties must be specified in the `tests` property in `actSpecs.js`.

 ###### Examples

-An example of a **packaged test** is:
+An example of a `test` act invoking a **tool** is:

 ```json
 {